cilium/cilium/Documentation/cmdref/cilium-operator-generic.md

       --pprof-port int                            Port that the pprof listens on (default 6061) --remove-cilium-node-taints                 Remove node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes once Cilium is up and running (default true)
       --set-cilium-is-up-condition                Set CiliumIsUp Node condition to mark a Kubernetes Node that a Cilium pod is up and running in that node (default true)
+      --skip-cnp-status-startup-clean             If set to true, the operator will not clean up CNP node status updates at startup
       --skip-crd-creation                         When true, Kubernetes Custom Resource Definitions will not be created --subnet-ids-filter strings                 Subnets IDs (separated by commas) --subnet-tags-filter stringToString         Subnets tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag (default [])